Peter-Hogg/SLAP2_Utils/paper/paper.md

 # Acknowledgements

-The development of this Python library was supported by funds from the Canadian Institutes of Health Research (CIHR) Foundation Award (FDN-148468).
+The development of this Python library was supported by funds from the Canadian Institutes of Health Research (CIHR) Foundation Award (FDN-148468) and  NSF Award 2019976, "AccelNet: International network for brain-inspired computation".

 # References